Discover the advantages of shallow frying and learn how to shallow fry your food to crispy golden perfection.

 Can You Reuse The Oil?

 Yes, you can use the frying oil more than once; however, the quality of the oil starts to deteriorate the more you use it.
-Keep reusing it until the oil gets too dark, start foaming, smoking too quickly, or develops off-flavor.
+Keep reusing it until the oil gets too dark, starts foaming, smoking too quickly, or develops off-flavor.

 Recommended Equipment For Shallow Frying